phubbard/tgn-whisperer/sites/wcl/docs/index.md

 #### How it works

 [Full source code is on github](https://github.com/phubbard/tgn-whisperer) - unix tools, some python and a Makefile.
-The key tech _was_ the [whisper.cpp project](https://github.com/ggerganov/whisper.cpp) for speech-to-text.
-After getting the project working, I rewrote the code to use [WhisperX on OctoAI](https://octoai.cloud) which is able to discern individual voices for a much improved output.
+I did a full writeup [here on my blog](https://ultracrepidarian.phfactor.net/2024/07/20/llms-can-solve-hard-problem/) if you'd like to know how it all works.

 #### Contact me